The Complete Commercial Landlord Insurance Guide 2026: What Every Building Owner Must Know Before Renewal

 The tenant’s carrier must notify you if the policy is cancelled or non-renewed.
 Without this, you won’t know when a tenant loses coverage.

-When was the last time someone actually verified your tenants' COIs against these requirements?
+When was the last time someone actually verified your tenants' against these requirements?
 Most commercial landlords find out about the gap only when there's a claim.

 The 8 Mistakes Commercial Landlords Make With Insurance